Pre-marriage Counseling

 Common Pre-Marriage Counseling Goals

 Before marriage, a couple often experiences their peak happiness.
 The infatuation phase has typically not worn off at this point.
 So, why would such a couple require counseling?
 Pre-marriage or engagement counseling typically serves as a preventive measure, helping to maintain the strength of the relationship in the years ahead.
 Engaged couples should also recognize that relationships go through phases, each with its pros and cons.
-Unfortunately, many couples mistakenly believe in a fairy-tale ending without acknowledging the effort required.
-Some goals of pre-marriage, engagement counseling, or newlywed counseling:
+Unfortunately, many couples mistakenly believe in a fairy-tale ending without acknowledging the effort required. :

-While particular goals are up to you, some common goals include those below:
+While particular goals are up to you, some common goals and pre marriage counseling topics include those below:

 • Developing and discussing shared life goals